nemanjamt/digital-library/.docs/Threat Assesment.md

 <a id="english"></a>

 ## 🔧 Overview
-This pipeline integrates automated security checks into your CI/CD flow using containerized tools to protect applications from a range of cybersecurity threats across multiple stages of the software development lifecycle.
+This pipeline integrates automated security checks into your CD/CI flow using containerized tools to protect applications from a range of cybersecurity threats across multiple stages of the software development lifecycle.

 ---

 ## 1. Endpoint Security Testing (OWASP ZAP)

 ### 🧪 Description:

 ZAP performs:

 - API Scan: Targets your API endpoints.
 - Full Scan: Crawls and fuzzes the entire web application surface.

 ### ⚔️ Attacks mitigated:

+- **SQL injection:** where malicious input manipulates SQL queries or commands.
+- **Cross-Site-Scripting (XSS):** where malicious scripts are injected into otherwise benign and trusted websites
 - **LDAP Injection:** where malicious input manipulates backend queries or commands.
 - **Cross-Site Request Forgery (CSRF):** Tricks authenticated users into submitting unwanted actions.
 - **Insecure Direct Object References (IDOR):** Unauthorized data access by manipulating URLs or parameters.